 Most people avoid doing things because they fear they will not succeed in it.
-Wonder if they stop breathing because there is no possibility of immortality.
+Would they stop breathing because there is no possibility of immortality.
 Or do they stop driving because there is always a possibility of getting stuck in a traffic jam.

-We worry about taking up task because I fear I might not do well or rather I might not do as well as I want to.
-I worry about getting into a relationship because it may not be as I expected.
+We worry about taking up task because we fear we might not do well or rather we may not do as well as we want to.

 I met a young girl’s parents who wanted her to take up engineering for further studies despite the girl’s vehement protests.
 She wanted to be a chef.
 Their argument was that the guarantee of success was higher for an engineering graduate than a chef.
-She could always be a chef after she did her engineering!!!
-Wonder if they had ever heard of master chefs???
+She could always be a chef after she did her engineering!

 Another young man was afraid of taking part in a competition because his chances of winning were slim.
 But did not participating take the chances down to zero?

-So what do I do?
+So what do we do?
 Leave everything to fate or Karma.
 No most definitely not.
-But I do need to remember that if there is no guarantee for success neither is there a guarantee for failure.
+But we do need to remember that if there is no guarantee for success neither is there a guarantee for failure.
 We can work towards reducing the probability for failure and not work towards eliminating it all together.